6th Form Provision

 - Transition smoothly into their next destination

 In our Sixth Form, we challenge the students to be the best that they can be.
 Our goal is for each individual to leave us with the skills and tools needed to move on to their next steps.
-Our curriculum focuses on 4 key areas: Employment, Independent Living, Community Inclusion and Health, as specified in ‘The Preparation for Adulthood’ section of the EHCP.
+Our curriculum is tailored to each individual student and focuses on developing them in the 4 key areas of Preparing for Further Education / Employment, Preparing for Independent Living, Being As Healthy As Possible in Adult Life and Preparing for Participation in Society, as specified in ‘The Preparation for Adulthood’ section of the EHCP.

-Students will have a personalised timetable of work experience during their time in the Sixth Form – the direction for this is set by each student’s EHCP, transition plan and vocational profile.
-Placements vary widely and may include being involved in a class led business/enterprise, supported placements internally or externally or unsupported placements.
+Students will have a personalised timetable of work experience during their time in the Sixth Form – the direction for this is set by each student’s EHCP, transition/adulthood plan and vocational profile.
+Placements vary widely and may include being involved in a class led business/enterprise, supported placements internally or externally or independent placements with external partners.

 All students will work towards a blend of accreditations / qualifications whilst attending our Sixth Form.
-Some of these qualifications are chosen by the students themselves (‘options’) and may include BTECs, Functional Skills, ASDAN Life Skills Challenge and AQA Unit Awards.
-We personalise the curriculum on a yearly basis to best meet the needs of the cohort.
+Some of these qualifications are chosen by the students themselves (‘options’) and may include BTECs, Functional Skills, ASDAN Life Skills Challenges and AQA Unit Awards.
+We review the curriculum on an annual basis to best meet the needs of the cohort.
 Some students may undertake qualifications particular to a certain employment opportunity such as food hygiene.

 Our curriculum promotes independence in our students.
-This may include teaching students to make their own choices, developing the skills they need to live in supported living or independently later in life, group or individual travel training, cooking simple meals, looking after the home, managing their own emotions and leisure skills.
-Students are regularly taught out in the local community; they also attend residential experiences which enable them to practise being away from home and develop their independence.
+This may include teaching students to make their own choices, developing the skills they need to live in supported living or independently later in life, group or individual travel training, cooking simple meals, looking after the home, budgeting, managing their own emotions and leisure skills.
+Students are regularly taught out in the local community; they also attend residential experiences which enable them to practise being away from home and develop their resilience as well as independence.

 We have a strong sense of community at The Avenue School and we teach our students to have the same.
 We access many local community facilities in Reading and wider Berkshire, including sports centres, swimming pools, restaurants, cafes, theatres, cinemas and places of natural beauty.
 We build relationships with local companies, especially to enhance our work placements.
 We teach our students to become actively involved in their communities and we regularly support charities, including a local homeless charity, through donations.
 We work with Reading-based sporting organisations and other schools, particularly within BASS (Berkshire Alliance of Special Schools) and WEC (The Whitley Excellence Cluster) on joint projects.
 We involve local groups in our cultural events and special occasions.
 We also believe it is important to support our students to develop their social groups so we facilitate joint projects and socials with students from other local provisions.